Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 # Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor
 A set of codes to address the Mitsubishi M64282FP artificial retina with an Arduino Uno and a simple GNU Octave image saver.
-Code is a complete reboot of [this old project](https://github.com/shimniok/avr-gameboy-cam) to allow Arduino/ESP8266/ESP32 compiling.
-The original project, detailed [here](https://www.bot-thoughts.com/2010/04/gameboy-camera-prototyping.html), is a bit more ambitious but uses obsolete libraries and commands.
+Code is a complete reboot of [this very old project](https://www.bot-thoughts.com/2010/04/gameboy-camera-prototyping.html).
+It has them been embedded in other projects like an [Arduino port](https://github.com/shimniok/avr-gameboy-cam),

+to allow Arduino/ESP8266/ESP32 compiling.
+The very original project is detailed [here]().
+It was then adapted  , is a bit more ambitious but uses obsolete libraries and commands.
 The project here is probably able to be turned into something portable with an ESP and without too much efforts.
-Will perhaps do this later.
+Will perhaps do this later.and [here](http://sophiateam.undrgnd.free.fr/microcontroller/camera/)

 Required installations: [Arduino IDE](https://www.arduino.cc/en/software) and [GNU Octave](https://www.gnu.org/software/octave/index).